-During active surveillance, you'll have regular visits with your doctor to monitor the cancer, usually every few months.
+During active surveillance, you'll have regular visits with your health care team to monitor the cancer, usually every few months.

-At these visits, your doctor may perform the following tests and procedures:
+At these visits, tests and procedures might include:

-Many men who choose active surveillance for prostate cancer never undergo prostate cancer treatment.
-The cancer may never grow, and these men may live out their normal life spans.
+Many who choose active surveillance for prostate cancer never undergo prostate cancer treatment.
+The cancer may never grow and may never cause signs and symptoms.

 Treatment options for prostate cancer depend on your particular situation, but may include surgery, medications and radiation.